dajuly20/Onkyo-RI/README.md

 ## Library
 There are two Onkyo-RI library:
-* blocking - send() method blocks other program execution until whole command is sent.
+* blocking **Thats used in this library** - send() method blocks other program execution until whole command is sent.
 It takes up to 61 ms.
-* non-blocking - send() method only start command sending.
+* non-blocking **Ditn't use that here yet** - send() method only start command sending.
 The execution is handled by processing() function.
 This function must be called periodically with maximum 1 ms period.
 Function return bool value about sending status (true - data is being sent, false - nothing to sent/sending is done).
 Before the command is completely sent other functions can be executed.
 Library use internaly Arduino micros() function, so no other timer is not blocked.

 ## RI codes
 At mentioned sites are also listed codes for Onkyo devices.
 Unfortunnately none of the codes is not valid for my receiver TX-8020.
 To determine the valid codes I wrote a simple loop for Arduino (more below) that goes through the whole 12bit code range (0x0-0xFFF).
 Results are listed below commands.